augchan42/augchan42.github.io/_posts/2024-02-13-Brainstorming Transcription.md

   - voice-biometrics
 ---

+**Abstract:**
+This post explores brainstorming ideas for an AI-powered system to transcribe, understand, and visualize family stories shared during gatherings.
+Key concepts include narrator detection to distinguish between speakers, mapping complex family relationships described in the narratives, identifying primary sources for stories, and constructing an interactive family history knowledge graph.
+A more speculative idea of guessing appearances from voice characteristics is also mentioned.

+**Estimated reading time:** _2 minutes_

 Chinese New Year often means big family get-togethers, and with those gatherings come stories – wonderful, rambling tales that can weave back through several generations.
 It recently got me thinking: could Artificial Intelligence help us not just capture these precious oral histories, but also understand and visualize them in new ways?

 I started brainstorming a few ideas for an AI-powered system to make sense of these family narratives: